adap/flower/doc/source/docker/persist-state.rst

-Persist the state of the SuperLink
+Persist the State of the SuperLink
 ==================================

 By default, the Flower SuperLink keeps state in-memory.
 When using the Docker flag ``--rm``, the